meghana3M/Core-and--adv-Python-with-DSA/README.md

 4. list.insert(3,8) : this will add 8 at 3rd index
 5. list.pop(2) : will delete element at index 2 and returns its value
 6. list.remove(21) : will remove 21 from the list
+7. len(list) : gives the length of list
+8. l

 **Tuples :** tuple is an immuatable(can not be changed) data type